KainNhantumbo/Nava-Notes-App/README.md

 ## Version 1.0.0 (naftar) Changelog
 - Refreshing page to change themes is now fixed.
 - Improved appearence app colors in both dark and light themes.
-- Adopted better responsive design layout to be fine and reliable to 280px.
+- Adopted better responsive design layout to be suitable and reliable to 280px, so everyone can enjoy it.
 - Abandoned **PT Sans** font, and switched to **Roboto Slab** for better readbility (thanks to community).
 ## Known issues